-The school's resources and support structures ensure the implementation of the IB programme(s).
+The school's resources and support structures ensure the implementation of the programme(s).

-Prac actice ust show ng to IB World ring the ogramme In place Planning is in progress 1.
-The governing body allocates funding for the implementation and ongoing development of the programme(s). ✓ a.
-The allocation of funds includes adequate resources and supervision for the creativity, action, service (CAS) programme and the appointment of a CAS coordinator. ✓ b.
-The allocation of funds includes adequate resources to implement the theory of knowledge course over two years. √ 2.
+Prac fo A school must show the following to be become ar IB World School offering the Career-related Programme In place Planning is in progress 1.
+The governing body allocates funding for the implementation and ongoing development of the programme(s). ✓ The allocation of funds includes adequate resources and supervision for the service learning programme and the appointment of a service learning coordinator. ✓ The allocation of funds includes adequate resources for the personal and professional skills course over two years. ✓ 2.
 The school provides qualified staff to implement the programme(s). ✓ 3.
-The school ensures that teachers and administrators receive IB-recognized professional development. ✓ a.
-The school complies with the IB professional development requirement for the Diploma Programme at authorization and at evaluation. √ 4.
-The school provides dedicated time for teachers' collaborative planning and reflection. ✓

-5. The physical and virtual learning environments, facilities, resources and specialized equipment support the implementation of the programme(s). ✓ a.
-The laboratories and studios needed for group 4 and group 6 subjects provide safe and effective learning environments. ✓ b.
-There are appropriate information technology facilities to support the implementation of the programme. ✓ c.
+The school ensures that teachers and administrators receive IB-recognized professional development. √ The school complies with the IB professional development requirement for the CP at authorization and at evaluation. ✓ 4.
+The school provides dedicated time for teachers' collaborative planning and reflection. ✓ 5.
+The physical and virtual learning environments, facilities, resources and specialized equipment support the implementation of the programmes. ✓ The laboratories and studios needed for DP sciences and DP the arts courses, if offered, provide safe and effective learning environments. ✓ There are appropriate information technology facilities to support the implementation of the programme. √ c.
 The school provides a secure location for the storage of examination papers and examination stationery with controlled access restricted to senior staff. ✓ 6.
-The library/multi-media/resources play a central role in the implementation of the programme(s). ✓ a.
-The library/media centre has enough appropriate materials to support the implementation of the Diploma Programme. ✓ 7.
-The school ensures access to information on global issues and diverse perspectives. ✓ 8.
-The school provides support for its students with learning and/or special educational needs and support for their teachers. √ 9.
-The school has systems in place to guide and counsel students through the programme(s). √ a.
-The school provides guidance to students on post-secondary educational options. ✓ 10.
-The student schedule or timetable allows for the requirements of the programme(s) to be met. ✓ a.
-The schedule provides for the recommended hours for each standard and higher level subject. ✓ b.
-The schedule provides for the development of the theory of knowledge course over two years. ✓ c.
-The schedule respects concurrency of learning in the Diploma Programme. ✓ 11.
-The school utilizes the resources and expertise of the community to enhance learning within the programme(s). ✓ 12.
-The school allocates resources to implement the Primary Years Programme exhibition, the Middle Years Programme personal project and the Diploma Programme extended essay for all students, depending on the programme(s) offered. √
+The library/multi-media/resources play a central role in the implementation of the programme(s). ✓ The library/media centre has enough appropriate materials to support the implementation of the CP. ✓ 7.
+The school ensures access to information on global issues and diverse perspectives. √ 8.
+The school provides support for its students with learning and/or special educational needs and support for their teachers. ✓ 9.
+The school has systems in place to guide and counsel students through the programme(s). √ The school provides guidance to students on post-secondary educational options. √ 10.
+The student schedule or timetable allows for the requirements of the programme(s) to be met. √

+Prac tice following to IB World So the Care ust show the be become an chool offering eer-related ramme In place Planning is in progress a.
+The schedule provides for the recommended hours for each standard level and higher level DP course. ✓ b.
+The schedule provides for each component of the CP core. √ C. The schedule respects concurrency of learning in the CP. ✓ 11. school utilizes the resources and expertise of the community to enhance ning within the programme(s). ✓ 12. pers or 4 school allocates resources to implement the PYP exhibition, the MYP sonal project (or community project for programmes that end in MYP year 3), DP extended essay, and the CP reflective project for all students, endent on the programme(s) offered. √